January 29, 2023

 So it comes back to the fact that females engage in socially acceptable special interests while males do not.
 So while most of my special interests (psychology, autism) don’t distress me, my obsessions can cause significant distress if I can not engage in them.

-Conclusion: Obsessions and compulsions are common in adults with high-functioning ASD Level 1 autism and are associated with significant levels of distress (if we can not engage in them fully.)
+Conclusion: Obsessions and compulsions are common in adults with ASD Level 1 autism and are associated with significant levels of distress (if we can not engage in them fully.)

 Eva: